fable-compiler/Fable/docs/source/blog/Introducing-1-0-beta.md

 Webpack is a JS bundler with many powerful features that has become the standard build tool of choice for a vast majority of JS developers, though many (I among them) have been drawn back by its complexity.
 Luckily with Webpack 2 this is being addressed with a much better [documentation site](https://webpack.js.org) and great community support thanks to its widespread use.
 Tying Fable to Webpack may seem risky, but [most of the users are already using Webpack](https://twitter.com/FableCompiler/status/829372278878126080) anyways and the integration offers several advantages, like:

 - Only one configuration file.
-You read well, **no more fableconfig.json**, the config options can be passed now to the Fable loader.
+You read correctly, **no more fableconfig.json**, the config options can be passed now to the Fable loader.
 - Better interaction with other languages like JS or Typescript.
 Just add the necessary loaders and Webpack will take care of merging everything into a single bundle.
 - Management of tasks like file watching.
 This frees development resources for Fable so we can focus on improving the code generation.